Number of Puffs

 Then we get to the lab sheet and I’m even more confused.
 Now it’s “delta 8 THC-O Acetate.”
 Next down is our old familiar delta 8 THC, and those two are the most prominent cannabinoids.
 Next after the obligatory trace of CBD, we have the trailing cannabinoids in percentages too small to worry about.
 But this is my first time anywhere seeing “delta6a10a-THC.”
 I mean that I read lab sheets every day for this gig, and have never seen that particular cannabinoid before.

 In any case, whatever cannabinoid is the most abundant here, it doesn’t do anything for me.
-Reportedly it doesn’t do anything for a bunch of other people.
+Reportedly it doesn’t do anything for a bunch of other people, if I read my altcan Internet forums right.
 I didn’t even feel the delta 8, not that 29% of it is going to make much difference.
 I felt the terpenes more than I felt any cannabinoids here.
 Like I was vaping CBD, if even that.

 Everything Else About Wild Orchard Zangria Was Awesome?